dm5tt/LD1125H_ReverseEngineering/README.md

 get_uid
 ```

+### Playing around with hidden serial commands

-These commands are pretty the same as described in their documentation.. but a few new ones.
+These commands are pretty the same as described in their documentation.. but a few new ones are hidden.

 ```